The VCE is pretty complicated as it stands, and we've done our best to explain it in prior blog posts.

 EAL students are expected to write less words per task or speak for less time (where applicable) than English students.

 The EAL exam (3hrs) is also structured differently to the regular English exam.
 Students must still write a Text Response essay, however EAL-specific topics will be provided for each text.
 Students are still required to write an Argument Analysis essay, however they will also be required to answer short answer questions on the persuasive article to demonstrate their understanding of it.
 Rather than write a Comparative Text Response, EAL students instead have a listening comprehension section on their exam, wherein they must respond to short-answer questions based on their comprehension of two or three unfamiliar spoken texts.

 The VCE English program can be quite complex, and understanding what's going on can be very daunting for new students and parents.
 You should also conduct some research on the scaling of each subject, here is a quick breakdown for 2022 subject scaling.

 If you ever need some assistance with VCE English, KIS Academics tutors have a thorough knowledge of the subjects and can assist in understanding curriculum requirements.
 Our tutors are able to provide materials and teaching on how to prepare for English assessments.
-Learn about our VCE tutoring and book a free study skills consultation with a KIS Academics tutor.
+Learn about our VCE tutoring and book a free study skills consultation with a KIS Academics private tutor.

 Written by KIS Academics Tutor and State Consultant for Victoria (VCE), Elena Cruz.
 You can view Elena's profile here and request her as a tutor.